paschalla/speakpaste/README.md

 You can tune the application's behavior by editing the following files:

 *   `recorder.py`: Change `SILENCE_DURATION_S` to adjust how many seconds of silence are needed to stop a recording.
 *   `transcriber.py`: Change `MODEL_SIZE` to use a different model (e.g., "tiny", "base", "medium").
 Larger models are more accurate but slower and use more memory.
-The base model seems to be effective, but adjust to your needs and system resources.
+The small model seems to be quite effective, but adjust to your needs and system resources.
 ```